 Senator Dan Laughlin was elected to the Pennsylvania State Senate in November 2016 to represent the 49th Senatorial District, which includes part of Erie County.

 Senator Laughlin serves as Vice Chairman of the Senate Aging & Youth Committee.
-He serves as a member of six other Senate Committees: Banking & Insurance; Education; Game & Fisheries; Labor & Industry; Majority Policy; and Urban Affairs & Housing.
+He serves as a member of six other Senate Committees: Banking & Insurance; Community, Economic and Recreational Development; Game & Fisheries; Labor & Industry; Majority Policy; and Urban Affairs & Housing.

 Born in Erie and raised in the Erie Heights housing project, Senator Dan Laughlin is the son of a decorated World War II combat veteran who worked as a union carpenter and a mother who assembled fighter planes at the Curtis Wright Plant in Buffalo.

 One of four children, Senator Laughlin contributed to the family income during his formative years by mowing lawns, delivering the Erie Daily Times, working at a strawberry farm and being employed as a vertical lathe worker and homebuilder.